mienaikoe/ziyu/Lore/Plot.md

 Kip is in Ulu.
 He finds Cas and Wan.
 They survive the cold.
 Kip ventures into the forest, gets trapped.
 Kip tries to share about the obstruction, but the champion laughs and enslaves him along with the rest of the group.

 _Ch_
-Kip is taken to the grand yurt, is drugged and has sex with the leader.
+Kip is taken to the grand yurt by Setre, is drugged and has sex with the leader and Setre.
 He is then branded and sold to Cas.

 _Ch_
 Cas is benevolent.
-Has trust issues, but Kip has shown that he is a good man in a bad place by saving her kaln.
-He shares that Ara is dying, and she shares about the Shayadj that come from the heavens.
+Has trust issues, but Kip has shown that he is a good man in a bad place by saving Lin.
+He shares that Ara is dying, and thi shares about the Shayadj that come from the heavens.

 _Ch_
-Kip and Cas meet the Shayadj (Forest is one big tree that never dies, becomes their religion).
+Kip and Lin meet the Shayadj (Forest is one big tree that never dies, becomes their religion).
 The Shayadj live in the canopy above the forest.
 Lots of fog, lots of wildlife.
 They installed the coils on the trees and show that it's a way to pickup invisible waves (blows their minds).

 ### Part 3 - Mel